Also known as

 Although the green flowers are small, the 4 large coloured bracts surrounding them provide a lovely display.

-This low maintenance tree can be used as ground cover on banks and slopes.
+This ornamental, low maintenance and shade-tolerant tree can be used as ground cover on banks and slopes.